BellaMENG/Bitcoin-Blockchain-DataMining/about_btc.md

 #### What is a Satoshi?
 It is equivalent to 0.00000001 BTC and is currently the smallest transaction unit of Bitcoin.

+#### Bitcoin protocols and clients
+One of the most original ones is Bitcoin Core.
+The implementation of Bitcoin Core follows the Bitcoin protocol.

 #### What are the nodes in the Bitcoin P2P network?
 According to my understanding, there are two kinds of rows: miners and participants who just want to make transactions.
 For miners, they listen to and collect broadcasts of transactions, so they can calculate (actually try out) the nonce.
 For people who just want to make transactions, they just listen to and collect the next computed chain.
 All the nodes are supposed to keep their own copy of the ledger.